Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/beta/resources/location.md

 # location resource type

-The location of an event.
+The location of an event or item.

 ### JSON representation

-Here is a JSON representation of the resource

 <!-- {
   "blockType": "resource",